-In his expanded capacity, he will ensure the industrial coatings business with a laser focus Secondly, we have also launched eight task forces to lead discussions and implement production, quality, and SG&A expenses, to eliminate the adverse effects of bunshaka.
-The key mission of the task forces is to drastically restructure and streamline the cost structure achieving our goals.
-As part of Phase 1, every project implementation teams set up by the companies, over the next six to nine months.
-The Phase 2 of cost structure reforms, company split.
-For instance, agendas under factories of each partner company and their supply chains in several locations in Japan that will improve efficiency of the Japan
+In his expanded capacity, he will ensure the implementation of best practices for cost management and sales distribution in the industrial coatings business with a laser focus on improving the business financials.

+Secondly, we have also launched eight task forces to lead discussions and implement reforms after identifying issues to be addressed based on themes such as production, quality, and SG&A expenses, to eliminate the adverse effects of bunshaka.
+The key mission of the task forces is to drastically restructure and streamline the cost structure of the partner companies.
+We already have the results of the analysis necessary for achieving our goals.
+As part of Phase 1, every partner company will implement reforms based on the results of analysis, led by project implementation teams set up by the individuals in charge of the partner companies, over the next six to nine months.

+The Phase 2 of cost structure reforms, which started in June 2022, has two pillars.
+The first is the consideration of reversing some measures implemented with the company split.
+For instance, agendas under consideration include integrating part of factories of each partner company and their supply chains in several locations in Japan that will improve efficiency of the Japan Group as a whole.